agl-c/deid2_dpsyn/README.md

 ### Measurements

-You can refer to [Synthpop](https://docs.google.com/document/d/17jSDoMcSbozjc8Ef8X42xPJXRb6g_Syt/edit#heading=h.gjdgxs) (a R package) as a tool to compare the synthesized dataset against the original one.
+You can refer to **Synthpop** (a R package) as a tool to compare the synthesized dataset against the original one.
+And we provide a quick start document on using it in our repository: [Dataset comparison using Synthpop.docx](Dataset comparison using Synthpop.docx)

 ----